 For those who may not be familiar with this dish, I’d like to introduce you to what I like to call… cozy-comfort in a pot.
 Also known as Dublin Coddle.

 Dublin because it’s Irish.
-Coddle because it’s cooked low and sloooooowly.
+Coddle because it’s cooked low and slow.

 Essentially Dublin Coddle is an Irish, one-pot collaboration of bacon, pork sausage, potatoes and onions.
 Ummm-YES!
 The simple basic pantry and fridge ingredients are layered in a large heavy pot and slowly cooked in the oven until perfection.
-I found out about Dublin Coddle via the internet last year when searching for St. Patrick’s Day dinner ideas and as you can guess… I bookmarked it in my brain to make and share with you.
+I found out about Dublin Coddle via the internet a few years back while searching for St. Patrick’s Day dinner ideas.
+I bookmarked it in my brain to make and share with you.
 Over the years I’ve adapted it a tiny bit to make it even more delicious (if that’s possible).

 To Make Dublin Coddle You Will Need: